-During the 2022-23 period until the allowable spreading rate had been attained, periodic spreading and incorporation of materials received into the iron sands was undertaken in a contingency spreading area within W2205 (Figure 18).
-Once this area had been fully utilised a new adjoining area to the south-east and east of W2205 was prepared, identified as area W2305.
-Liquid/solid wastes were received from Greymouth Petroleum's Tūrangi B 18, Tūrangi B 19, Tūrangi A T2, Tūrangi A 18, Tūrangi C-2, Tūrangi C-1, Todd Energy's Kapuni A 8/18, MHW D Flare Pit, Chris Bell's 70 Leach Street, Westside's Manutahi C, and Tamarind's Cheal B.
+Until the allowable spreading rate had been attained, periodic spreading and incorporation of materials received into the iron sands was undertaken in a contingency spreading area within W2305 (Figure 18).
+Once this area had been fully utilised, a new adjoining area to the south-east and east of W2305 was prepared, namely W2406.
+This area was completed, rehabilitated and graded in June 2024 with additional adjoining areas in preparation.